troponaut/ansible-role-komodo/README.md

             komodo_periphery2:
                 ansible_host: 192.168.10.21
                 komodo_allowed_ips:
-                    - "192.168.10.20"
+                    - "::ffff:192.168.10.20"
-                komodo_bind_ip: 0.0.0.0
     ```
+    Note that this inventory file is for v1.17.1+ komodo versions, as it is supporting the new IPv6 translation layer, either with
+    the `'::ffff:` prefix in the `komodo_allowed_ips` or with a `komodo_bind_ip` of `0.0.0.0` as described in the documentation.

-3. **Optional** but recommended.
+4. **Optional** but recommended.
 Set an encrypted passkey using `ansible-vault` which matches the passkey set in Komodo Core.

     ```sh
     ansible-vault encrypt_string 'supersecretpasskey' --name 'passkey'